fbpx

 • Any office that provides state-funded programs that help people with disabilities (Department of State Health Services, Texas Workforce Commission, etc.).

-The offices that have the registration forms must also help you complete the forms, unless you refuse assistance.
+Unless you refuse assistance, the offices that have the registration forms must also help you complete the forms if you request assistance in completing the form.
 In addition, political parties, activists groups, and private citizens can give out application forms.
 If they do, they must help you register, too, whether or not you agree with their politics or point of view.

 If I Am Registering by Mail, Do I Need to Send Anything Else Besides the Form?